-Representing DOI in interagency and international policy making forums.
-The Policy Division represents and serves as a contact for DOI in interagency policy deliberations on topics important for the Department and the U.S., includingcooperation with Mexico, with Canada, and in the Arctic.
-At the request of the White House, the State Department, or other federal agencies, the Division coordinates DOI advice and representation on foreign policy decisions, international trade negotiations, and international initiatives relating to DOI responsibilities and areas of expertise.
-Upon request, Division staff serve on US delegations to international negotiations involving DOI priorities.
+Representing DOI in interagency and international forums.
+The Policy Division serves as DOI’s primary staff-level point of contact in a number of interagency policy deliberations on international topics important to DOI, including negotiations relating to natural resources, environment, and indigenous affairs, bilateral partnerships with other countries such as Mexico and Canada, and cooperation in the Arctic region.
+At the request of the White House, the State Department, or other federal agencies, the Division coordinates DOI advice and represents DOI on foreign policy decisions, trade negotiations, and international initiatives.

-Providing Information and Outreach.
+Providing information and outreach.
 The Policy Division supports DOI international programs by educating and informing relevant audiences – including other agencies, foreign governments, DOI's own employees, and the public – about DOI international programs.
-Division staff are regularly asked to brief US Foreign Service officers at the Foreign Service Institute.
-In 2012, the Division and the DOI Museum launched a public brown bag lecture series on DOI international programs for employees and the public.
+For instance, Division staff regularly brief cohorts of U.S. Foreign Service officers at the State Department’s Foreign Service Institute about DOI’s mission and international work.